- Hide menu

 This is the perfect frosting for cake decorating.
 There are many different types of frostings out there that are job specific.
 They are used to decorate a variety of desserts, they add another layer of flavor and texture, as well as enabling you to decorate your creation so that it is a treat for the eyes as well as the palate.

 I am going to be daring and say that this is the closest that I have come in making a raw frosting that reminds me of fondant.
 Some say “FOND-ent” and some say “fond-AHNT.”
-Also known, in some cases (such as in UK) as “sugarpaste.”
+Also known, in some cases (such as in the UK) as “sugar-paste.”
 It is made from icing sugar, corn syrup, oil and flavorings (and several other binding ingredients).
 Yukka.

-Though I have seen some gorgeous and creative cakes decorated with fondent, I am never drawn to eat them.
-Though using fondant may seem tempting because it holds its shape at room temperature, but did you know that if it is wrapped in plastic, then sealed in airtight container, it will last for about a year!
+Though I have seen some gorgeous and creative cakes decorated with fondant, I am never drawn to eat them.
+Though using fondant may seem tempting because it holds its shape at room temperature, but did you know that if it is wrapped in plastic, then sealed in an airtight container, it will last for about a year!
 That just doesn’t sound appealing or very healthy to me.

 Sunflower lecithin is made up of essential fatty acids and B vitamins.
 It helps to support healthy function of the brain, nervous system and cell membranes.
 It also lubricates joints; helps break up cholesterol in the body.

 It comes in two forms, powder and liquid.
 I prefer the raw powdered sunflower lecithin.
 Setting aside all the nutritional benefits, it is a natural emulsifier that binds the fats from nuts with water creating a creamy consistency.
 If you use the liquid form, which is dark brown in color, it will create a cream-colored frosting instead of white.